 TOUR OF ST. JOHN'S CHURCH Today at noon

 For more than 200 years our church has served as a place of worship for a growing and everchanging city and country.
 Its structure is a lasting testament to Benjamin Henry Latrobe, who, because of his training in both architecture and engineering, is considered by the American Institute of Architects as our country's first architect.
 If you are interested in an in-person tour of St. John's Church, meet at the front of the church near the baptismal font after the 11 a.m. service.
-Today's guide is Susan Cardwell.
+Today's guide is Richard Busch.

 Visit stjohns-dc.org/connect/newsletters to subscribe to our weekly e-newsletter (The Word) and other parish email lists.

 SERVICE SCHEDULE

-September 29 through October 5
+October 6-12

 Monday-12:10 p.m.-Eucharist

 Tuesday-12:10 p.m.-Eucharist

 Wednesday-12:10 p.m.-Eucharist

 Thursday-12:10 p.m.-Eucharist

 Friday-12:10 p.m.-Noonday Prayer

-Sunday-The Rev. Will Morris, preacher
+Sunday-The Rev. Rob Fisher, preacher

 8 a.m.
 Eucharist with Sermon

 9 a.m.
-Choral Eucharist with Sermon and Blessing of the Animals (see next column)
+Choral Eucharist with Sermon

 11 a.m.
-Choral Eucharist with Sermon and Children's Chapel
+Choral Eucharist with Sermon and

+Children's Chapel

 THIS WEEK AT ST. JOHN'S

-Monday, September 29
+Monday, October 6

 6:15 p.m.
 Lawyers' AA (Togo West Parlor)

-Tuesday, September 30
+Tuesday, October 7

 1 p.m.
 Staff Meeting (Togo West Parlor)

+6:30 p.m.
+Being With (Parish House; see below)

-Wednesday, October 1
+Wednesday, October 8

 4:30 p.m.
 Chorister Rehearsal

+6:30 p.m.
+Latrobe Fellowship (see next column)

-Thursday, October 2
+Thursday, October 9

 4:30 p.m.
 Chorister Rehearsal

 7 p.m.
-Book Group (see below)
+Parish Choir Rehearsal

+Friday, October 10

+1 p.m.
+Parish Office closes for holiday weekend

+Saturday, October 11

+9:30 a.m.
+Adult Inquirers' Class (Togo West Parlor; registration required; see next column)

+BEING WITH: A COURSE EXPLORING CHRISTIAN FAITH AND LIFE

+Tuesday evenings, 6:30-8 p.m., starting October 7

+This fall and early winter, we are excited to offer a 10-week course called Being With, to be led by parishioners Kevin Cordova-Brookey and Alex Smith.
+Being With is

+a welcoming small-group experience where we explore faith, life, and God's presence through conversation and community-no prior knowledge or experience required, just a willingness to journey together.
+The course centers on the idea that Christianity is fundamentally about being with God, with one another, and with the world.

+Each session lasts 90 minutes, and will take place in person in the Parish House.
+Participants should be present for most sessions, aiming for no more than one or two absences to keep the group cohesive.
+The group will be limited to 10 participants.
+Sessions will take place October 7, 14, and 28; November 4; December 2 and 9; January 6, 13, and 27; and February 3.

+Visit bit.ly/being-with-fall-2025 to express interest in this course, or contact the Rev. Sarah Akes-Cardwell via the About: Leadership tab on our website with questions.

+LATROBE FELLOWSHIP OKTOBERFEST & REFORMATION TRIVIA NIGHT

+Wednesday, October 8, at 6:30 p.m.